genaray/Arch.Extended/README.md

     // Generates a query and calls this annotated method for all entities with position and velocity components.
     [Update]  // Marks method inside BaseSystem for source generation.
     [MethodImpl(MethodImplOptions.AggressiveInlining)]
-    public void MoveEntity(ref Position pos, ref Velocity vel)  // Entity requires atleast those components. "in Entity" can also be passed.
+    public void MoveEntity([Data] ref float time, ref Position pos, ref Velocity vel)  // Entity requires atleast those components. "in Entity" can also be passed.
     {
-        pos.X += vel.X;
+        pos.X += time * vel.X;
-        pos.Y += vel.Y;
+        pos.Y += time * vel.Y;
     }

-    /// Generates a query and calls this method for all entities with position, velocity, player, mob, particle, either moving or idle and no dead component.
+    /// Generates a query and calls this method for all entities with velocity, player, mob, particle, either moving or idle and no dead component.
     /// All, Any, None are seperate attributes and do not require each other.
     [Update]
-    [All<Player, Mob, Particle>, Any<Moving, Idle>, None<Dead>]  // Adds filters to the source generation to adress certain entities.
+    [All<Player, Mob, Particle>, Any<Moving, Idle>, None<Alive>]  // Adds filters to the source generation to adress certain entities.
     [MethodImpl(MethodImplOptions.AggressiveInlining)]
-    public void MoveEntityWithConstraints(ref Position pos, ref Velocity vel) {
+    public void StopDeadEntities(ref Velocity vel)
-        pos.X += vel.X;
-        pos.Y += vel.Y;
+    {
+        vel.X = 0;
+        vel.Y = 0;
     }
 }
 ```